Medicare in South Dakota

 Key Takeaways

-Adults over 65 qualify for Medicare in South Dakota.
+• Adults over 65 qualify for Medicare in South Dakota.
 Adults under 65 may also enroll in Medicare if they receive Social Security benefits or have a qualifying disability.

-Medicare in SD is not free.
+• Medicare in SD is not free.
 However, there are several federal and state assistance programs available to offset the cost of healthcare coverage.

 Home to Mount Rushmore and the stunning badlands, South Dakota has a lot to offer.
 Whether you live in Rapid City, Sioux Falls, or somewhere in between, you have incredible man-made and natural places to explore.

 When you’re ready to explore your South Dakota Medicare options, GoHealth can help.
-We’ll answer all your Medicare questions so you can find the perfect Medicare plan.
+We’ll answer all your questions so you can find the perfect Medicare plan.

 Your Medicare plan options vary, each with different premiums and benefits.
 Medicare Part A and Medicare Part B provide coverage towards the hospital and medical costs.
-Medicare Part C, also called Medicare Advantage, includes Parts A, B, sometimes Part D (prescription coverage), and may offer additional benefits like vision, dental, and hearing.
-You can enroll in Part D along with Original Medicare.
+You can enroll in a Part D prescription drug plan along with Original Medicare.

-Finally, Medicare Supplement plans, or Medigap plans, help beneficiaries cover out-of-pocket expenses associated with Original Medicare, such as copays, coinsurance, and deductibles.
+Medicare Supplement plans, or Medigap plans, help beneficiaries cover out-of-pocket expenses associated with Original Medicare, such as copays, coinsurance, and deductibles.

 What Coverage Do you Get with Medicare?